Burgess Urban Fund

 BUF “Out of Cycle” Grants – By Invitation Only

 ECM is always looking for new ways to partner with the community and to expand and deepen our impact in the field of community organizing.
-In the last two years ECM has begun awarding some small out of cycle grants to initiatives, events, etc… that do not fall under our annual grant cycle but are exciting and impactful events that ECM wants to support.
+ECM awards some small out of cycle grants to initiatives, events, etc. that do not fall under our annual grant cycle but are in line with our overall strategy.

 Past Out-of-Cycle Grantees: